ansys/ansys-templates/doc/source/user_guide/usage.rst

    ansys-templates new pybasic

-You can see all templates available with ``pyansys-templates list``.
+You can see all templates available with ``ansys-templates list``.
 Or, see more information about how to use this command with:

 .. code:: bash